15 Anime Like ‘Fate’ Every Fan Needs To Watch

 Number of Episodes: 13

-The story revolves around Kiri Haimura, a boy who loves to style and cut girls’ hair.
-He meets Iwai Mushanokōji, a girl with flowing hair, known as “the queen of hair”, her hair is cursed and consequently that hair cannot be cut.
-But Kiri has some very special scissors – the Dansai Bunri no Crime Edge – that have the mystical ability to cut even the girl’s cursed hair.
-Thus Kiri will find himself defending Iwai from the descent of the vengeful and bloodthirsty “Killing Goods”.
+The story follows Kiri Haimura, a boy who enjoys styling and cutting girls’ hair.
+He meets Iwai Mushanokōji, known as “the queen of hair,” whose hair is cursed and cannot be cut.
+With special scissors, the Dansai Bunri no Crime Edge, Kiri has the mystical ability to cut Iwai’s cursed hair and protect her from vengeful and bloodthirsty “Killing Goods.”

 5. Darwin’s Game